redkyn/assigner/CONTRIBUTING.md

 - Describe the change in `CHANGELOG.md`
 - Make sure `pyflakes assigner` passes with no errors/warnings
-- Check `pylint assigner` and make sure it's not too egregious.
-(Eventually we'll get the code to a point where there are no messages from `pylint`...)
+- Check `pylint assigner` and make sure there are no new errors/warnings.
+- Update requirements.txt with any new dependencies.

 ## Installation for Developing